ajithredrigo2/Laravel-Docker/README.md

 container_name: Sets up the container name for this service.
 restart: Always restart, unless the service is stopped.
 working_dir: Sets the default directory for this service as /var/www.
 volumes: Creates a shared volume that will synchronize contents from the current directory to /var/www inside the container.
-Notice that this is not your document root, since that will live in the nginx container.
+Notice that this is not your document root, since that will live in the apache container.
-networks: Sets up this service to use a network named travellist.
+networks: Sets up this service to use a network named laravel.
 The db Service
 The db service uses a pre-built MySQL 8.0 image from Docker Hub.
 Because Docker Compose automatically loads .env variable files located in the same directory as the docker-compose.yml file, we can obtain our database settings from the Laravel .env file we created in a previous step.